 Jean works to increase knowledge and capabilities at government, community and individual levels in order to make sustainable improvements in the environment and the lives of people.

 Initiated new sustainable livelihood activities helping to reduce mangrove cutting.

-Helping Haiti designate its first 6 marine protected areas.
+Helps Haiti designate its first six marine protected areas.